dmccuk/terraform/README.md

   * Creating Access keys and access secrets.
   * Familiure with the AWS console.

 ## Now on your server (where you have installed Terraform)

+Take a copy of my git repo.
+It contains all the files you need for this example.

 ```$ git clone 	https://github.com/dmccuk/terraform.git ```

-Make the following changes to these files:
+Make the following changes to these files in the code you have cloned from me in Git:

 Change these values:
   * main.tf:    ```security_groups = ["VALUE"]``` # Use the group-name NOT groupID.